Octau/rad_uas/README.md

 ```
 php artisan migrate:fresh
 ```
-To install the database schema with the prepared user entry
+To install the database schema with the prepared data
 ```
 php artisan migrate:fresh --seed
 ```